CU-CloudCollab/ebs-expand-root-vol/README.md

 ## Contributions

-This code was jointly developed by @nl85cit, @marty-sullivan, @paul-e-allen.
+This code was jointly developed by @marty-sullivan, @paul-e-allen, @nl85cit.